awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Note**
 If you don't provide a key pair here, the AWS CloudFormation stack fails to be created\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the node bootstrap script, such as extra `kubelet` arguments using `-KubeletExtraArgs`\.
-**Note**
-You can configure Amazon EKS optimized Windows AMIs to use `containerd` as a runtime\.
-When using an AWS CloudFormation template to create Windows nodes, specify `-ContainerRuntime containerd` in a bootstrap argument to enable the `containerd` runtime\.
-For more information, see [Testing migration from Docker to `containerd`](eks-optimized-windows-ami.md#containerd-bootstrap-windows)\.
    + **DisableIMDSv1**: By default, each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2\.
 You can disable IMDSv1\.
 To prevent future nodes and Pods in the node group from using MDSv1, set **DisableIMDSv1** to **true**\.
 For more information about IMDS, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.
    + **VpcId**: Select the ID for the [VPC](creating-a-vpc.md) that you created\.
    + **NodeSecurityGroups**: Select the security group that was created for your Linux node group when you created your [VPC](creating-a-vpc.md)\.
 If your Linux nodes have more than one security group attached to them, specify all of them\.
 This for, for example, if the Linux node group was created with `eksctl`\.